accessiblecommunity/accessiblecommunity.github.io/astro/src/content/blogs/disability-community-support.md

 ---

 I am arranging sign language interpreters for mutua11y’s upcoming workshops.
-I am surprised by how many of of the interpreting companies’ websites (100% so far) are inaccessible.
+I am surprised by how many of the interpreting companies’ websites (100% so far) are inaccessible.
 Some even use overlays.
 I am often also surprised by videos on accessibility that are not captioned or interpreted so the situation is a two way street.

 It has been my experience, both as an individual with a disability and an accessibility professional, that the disability community lives in silos.